-For this installation we recommend the ESU LokSound 5 (Sound) with our Custom Sound Project for the 42 Class or the LokPilot V4.0 (No Sound) for those not wishing sound.
-We can supply the decoders only for the DIY installers.
+For this DCC installation, we recommend the ESU LokSound 5 (Sound) with our remastered Custom Sound Project for the NSW 42 Class or the LokPilot 5 (No Sound) for those not wishing sound.

 So why not get fully featured sound from DCC Solutions

-Our Custom Sound Project now includes these great features:
+Our Custom Sound Project now includes these fantastic features:

 Full Throttle – Drive Hold

-This feature allows you to simulate a loaded or empty train by pressing the F1 function button.
-When the button is pressed, the motor will remain at a constant speed, while the sound can be controlled independently by adjusting the speed on the throttle.
-This exciting, new feature gives the operator the ability to have the train crawl in notch 8 or coast at 100 km/h.
-Release the Drive Hold function button and you simply go back to throttle-controlled speed and motion.
-Available only from DCC Solutions, our Drive Hold will stop your loco when you reduce the speed to zero even while the function is still active.
-Your ESU factory fitted sound will not stop your loco at speed step 0 or by trying to use the brake with the drive hold on.
-So watch out you don't crash your loco.
+This feature allows you to simulate a hard-working loaded train by pressing the F1 function button.
+When the button is pressed, the motor will remain at a constant speed, while the sound can be controlled independently by adjusting the speed on the throttle, so this can simulate a hard-working locomotive.
+This exciting feature gives the operator the ability to have the loco crawling in notch 8 or coasting at 100 km/h along the track.
+Release the Drive Hold function button, and you simply go back to throttle-controlled speed, motion and sound.
+Available only from DCC Solutions, our Drive Hold will stop your loco when you reduce the speed to zero, even while the function is still active.
+Your ESU factory sound or sound from other providers will not stop your loco at speed step 0 with the drive hold switched on, which can damage your model because you ran into something.